 How to earn Chase Sapphire Reserve® points

 3X points on travel immediately after earning your $300 travel credit.
-3X points on dining at restaurants & 1 point per $1 spent on all other purchases.
+3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases.
 Chase makes it relatively easy to earn up points by offering an expansive definition of what qualifies as a travel purchase.
 Purchases that earn 3 Ultimate Rewards points per dollar spent include standard travel purchases, such as airfare, hotel stays and car rental expenses, as well as everyday commuting costs, such as ferry, train and bus fare, parking fees and tolls.
 In addition, cardholders will earn 3 points per dollar spent when they visit fast food restaurants and fine dining establishments.

 Also, cardholders can now enjoy 10x points on Lyft rides through March 2022, in addition to 15% off Lyft car rides and a year of complimentary Lyft Pink membership.

 Sign-up bonus.
 Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening..
 That’s worth up to $750 in free airfare, hotel stays, car rentals or cruises when redeemed through the Ultimate Rewards portal.